 This tool does not yet show all possible enhancements.
 Here are the enhancements supported by this tool:

-Discover whether your page will be easily viewed on a mobile device.
+Discover whether your page is easy to use on a mobile device.

 The following verdicts are possible:

 - Page is not mobile friendly: The page won't work well on a mobile device because of a few issues.